iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Use disclaimers correctly (as reinforcement, not a band-aid)**
   - Use a clear disclaimer where needed (e.g., “for informational purposes”, “not medical advice”, “not diagnostic”).
   - Ensure disclaimers appear at the right moments (onboarding, before first use, near the output, and in supporting information).
-  - Disclaimers do not replace correct claims: the core experience must still be consistent with the boundaries.
+  - **Disclaimers don’t “fix” an over-strong claim.** If the feature or wording implies diagnosis or medical advice, adding “not medical advice” is not enough — the claim *and* the user experience must be consistent with what the feature can actually support.

 - **Define output meaning**
-  - What the output represents (estimate, indicator, range, confidence band where used).
+  - What the output represents (an estimate, indicator, range, or—where applicable—a confidence level/uncertainty range that shows how precise the result is).
   - What users should do with it (e.g., “use as a personal reference”, “consider trends”, “seek professional advice if concerned”).
   - What users should *not* do with it (e.g., “do not use for acute decisions”).